Distributionally Robust Batch Contextual Bandits: A Distributionally Robust Formulation of Batch Contextual Bandits

 Several things to note.
-First, per its definition, we can rewrite regret as $R_{\rm DRO}(\pi) = Q_{\rm DRO}(\polo_\mathrm{\rm DRO}) - Q_{\rm DRO}(\pi)$.
-Second, the underlying random policy that has generated the observational data (specifically the $A_i$'s) need not be in $\Pi$.
-Third, when a policy $\hat{\pi}$ is learned from data and hence a random variable (as will be the case in the current policy learning context), $R(\hat{\pi}_{\rm DRO})$ is a random variable.
-A regret bound in such cases is customarily a high probability bound that highlights how regret scales as a function of the size $n$ of the dataset, the error probability and other important parameters of the problem (e.g. the complexity of the policy class $\Pi$).
+First, per its definition, we can rewrite regret as $ R_{\mathrm{DRO}}(\pi) = Q_{\mathrm{DRO}}(\pi^*_\mathrm{\mathrm{DRO}}) - Q_{ \mathrm{DRO}}(\pi)$. {Second, the underlying random policy that has generated the observational data (specifically the $A_i$s) could be totally irrelevant with the policy class $\Pi$.} Third, when a policy $\hat{\pi}$ is learned from data and hence $R_{\mathrm{DRO}}( \hat{\pi})$ is a random variable, then a regret bound in such cases is customarily a high probability bound that highlights how regret scales as a function of the size $n$ of the dataset, the error probability and other important parameters of the problem, e.g. the complexity of the policy class $\Pi$.